Odasnac/odasnac.github.io/content/en/posts/kant.md

 It would be a sight to behold: hordes of former sheep and sycophants, now transformed into independent thinkers, questioning dogmas and the commands of the beloved leader with the same fervor with which they once defended them.
 Can you picture it?
 People standing in squares and cafes, suddenly struck by Kantian enlightenment, asking themselves not just what to think, but how to think.

-Kant, from his grave, might crack a smile, seeing how his legacy prompts the independence of thought, beyond the confines of academia.
-"Sapere aude," dare to know, would become not just an echo from the Enlightenment but a battle cry against the mental complacency of our time.
+Kant, from his grave, might crack a smile, seeing how his legacy prompts the independence of thought, beyond the confines of academia. "**Sapere aude**," dare to know, would become not just an echo from the Enlightenment but a battle cry against the mental complacency of our time.

 This, I think, would be the most sublime of tributes: a silent revolution of awakening minds, a tribute not of words, but of acts of thought.
 Because, after all, what better way to honor Kant than by living out his imperative to think for oneself?

 With a cup of tea in hand and a wish for more intellectual daring, Victor